AN ISLAND BOUGHT FOR A PRICE!

 INTERESTING FACTS OF CYPRIOT TEMPLAR LEGACIES

 The Knights Templar often lived in communal settings that were characterised by strict rules and duties.
 Their hierarchical structure included knights, clerics, and sergeants, with each fulfilling specific roles.
-They eventually confiscated significant estates from notable local Cypriot families, allowing them to become influential landowners on the island.
-This, along with the unpopular taxes, led to several conflicts with Cypriot nobles, helping to fuel rebellion and civil war.
+They gained significant estates from notable local Cypriot families through confiscation, allowing them to become influential landowners throughout the island.
+This, along with the unpopular taxes, led to several conflicts with Cypriot nobles, eventually fuelling rebellion and civil war.